Appointed to the Supreme Court of Appeal: 2018

 The second woman to be appointed judge president of a provincial division after the North West’s Monica Leeuw, Molemela holds LLB and LLM degrees from the University of Free State, where she also later taught in the law faculty.

 Molemela has handled high profile cases including dealing with the right-wing plotters who had allegedly sought to blow up the ANC’s 2012 national conference in Mangaung.
-Last year, on the eve of the ANC’s elective conference in Nasrec, Johannesburg, Molemela ruled the Free State provincial executive committee and several ANC branches were ineligible to participate.
+In 2017, on the eve of the ANC’s elective conference in Nasrec, Johannesburg, Molemela ruled the Free State provincial executive committee and several ANC branches were ineligible to participate.

 The ruling prevented then provincial ANC chairperson and Free State premier, Ace Magashule, his entire executive and 14 Free State branches from participating in the election of a president to replace the outgoing Jacob Zuma.
 Magashule was considered a “Premier League” strongman and supporter of Zuma and the decision would have been a significant contributing factor to Cyril Ramaphosa, rather than Zuma’s proxy, Nkosazana Dlamini-Zuma, ascending to the ANC presidency.